Buffer Assets to Mitigate Sequence of Returns Risk

 - Income Generation: Depending on other income sources, using human capital (i.e., part-time job or a side gig) can decrease income demands on the portfolio.

 - Additional Income: Income from rentals, patents, and other passive income streams decreases the withdrawal rate from the portfolio and, thus, the stress from sequence risk.

 - Dampen Volatility—during downturns in the market, think about strategies and investments that may be less affected by the chaos.

 - Volatility Ladders: “Ladders” of CDs, bonds, or MYGAs.
 Consider laddering a combination of 2 or 3 of these depending on interest rates.

 - Planned Allocation Strategies: Rising equity glide paths or bond tents are important considerations.

-- Goal Segmentation Strategies: Guaranteed fixed income “floor” provided through social security, pensions, annuities or TIPS.
+- Goal Segmentation Strategies: Guaranteed fixed income “floor” provided through social security, pensions, annuities, or TIPS.

-- Annuity Strategies: Social security claiming strategy, income from immediate annuities or longevity insurance from deferred annuities.
+- Annuity Strategies: Social security claiming strategy, income from immediate annuities, or longevity insurance from deferred annuities.

-- Income Portfolio: Preferred stock, dividend stocks, utility stocks, REITs, convertible bonds and MLPs are not infrequently used by investors for “bond-like” exposure.
+- Income Portfolio: Preferred stock, dividend stocks, utility stocks, REITs, convertible bonds, and MLPs are not infrequently used by investors for “bond-like” exposure.

-- Uncorrelated Non-Portfolio Assets—these assets are not market based and therefore are less correlated (rather than non-correlated) with market returns.
+- Uncorrelated Non-Portfolio Assets—these assets are not market-based and therefore are less correlated (rather than non-correlated) with market returns.
 They can be sold or borrowed from during downturns in the market to prevent selling stocks when prices are low.

 - Cash Reserve Strategies: Cash is for spending and not an effective buffer asset.
-I would remove this from classification.
+I would remove this from the classification.

 - Other Assets: Businesses, hobby collections, rental properties, or other assets can be sold to hedge against a down market.